 Alec Cheer: Film & Television Lecturer

-‘Was a really pleasure having Seth with us in college for the afternoon.
+‘Was a real pleasure having Seth with us in college for the afternoon.
 He shared some of this own work with us and the breadth of his video experience with the FA students in the form of feed back on their pitch ideas.

 Seth’s advice was both insightful and humorous, he told me he found the student’s pitches inspiring and is looking forward to seeing all the proposed videos soon.”